 A page only wins first place in search when it offers valuable content to users.
 This is what generates and sustains its authority in the market.

-This educational and informative characteristic of Content Marketing, one of the backbones of SEO, strengthens branding and confidence in the brand.
-And when the content gets to the top spot in Google, it gains visibility to reach more people.
+Content marketing is one of the backbones of SEO.
+And when the content ranks on top of Google SERP, it gains visibility to reach more people.

 Improve the website experience